Soultrace vs 16Personalities: Two Approaches to Personality

 What 16Personalities Offers

-- Energy: Introversion (I) vs Extraversion (E)
+- Mind: Introversion (I) vs Extraversion (E) — based on sociality and gregariousness, not Jungian energy direction

-- Decisions: Thinking (T) vs Feeling (F)
+- Nature: Thinking (T) vs Feeling (F) — decision-making approach

-- Lifestyle: Judging (J) vs Perceiving (P)
+- Tactics: Judging (J) vs Prospecting (P) — lifestyle orientation

 The Methodology Difference